Rain Topples Huge Tree That Lands On Sherman Oaks Home

-SHERMAN OAKS (CBSLA) — Another huge tree fell in the San Fernando Valley Thursday following a fallen pine tree in Studio City yesterday.
+SHERMAN OAKS (CBSLA) — Another huge tree fell in the San Fernando Valley on Thursday following a fallen pine tree in Studio City on Wednesday.

-Today, it was Sherman Oaks’ turn.
-The tree in Studio City — a pine — didn’t cause much damage — just missing the home.
+On Thursday, it was Sherman Oaks’ turn.
+The tree in Studio City didn’t cause much damage, just missing the home.
 The Sherman Oaks home was not as lucky.
 It was red-tagged by the city.

-KCAL9’s Crystal Cruz said this tree — a eucalyptus — was massive — “bigger than a blue whale.”
+KCAL9’s Crystal Cruz said the eucalyptus was massive, “bigger than a blue whale.”

 “I just heard an enormous crash.
 Our house shook up and down.
 I looked out the balcony window and noticed the tree fell on the house and immediately I called 911,” said a neighbor.

-When you have a top-heavy tree with a shallow root system and mix in rain, a tree falling is what happens says homeowners.
+When you have a top-heavy tree with a shallow root system and mix in rain, a tree falling is what happens, say homeowners.

 No one was home when the tree fell and crashed on top of the home’s den.